ozneroL541/EUgolino/README.md

     git clone https://github.com/ozneroL541/EUgolino.git

 ### Requirements
-Install the required packages by running the script ```requirements.sh```.
+Install the required packages by running the script `requirements.sh`.

-    ./requirements.sh
+> **Note:** The script works with Debian-based Linux Distribution, if you have another Operative System, please install them manually by looking inside `EUgolino/requirements.sh` file.

+    ./EUgolino/requirements.sh

 Enter the folder.

     cd EUgolino

 ### Configure
-Add the file with the PDF's links to the main ```eugolino``` directory or to the directory you prefer (remember to edit the configuration file specifying it).
+Add the file with the PDF's links to the main ```EUgolino``` directory or to the directory you prefer (remember to edit the configuration file specifying it).

 Edit the ```config.py``` file with your own configuration.